Time for some patriotic fun! The girls and I made fun Statue of Liberty Crowns out of egg cartons.

 Statue of Liberty Egg Carton Craft Supplies

-??
-Paper Pulp Egg Carton – you can make two crown from one carton
+- Paper Pulp Egg Carton – you can make two crowns from one carton

 1. Cut the carton apart.
 Remove the top, side flap and cut down the center between the cups.